-Note: The coolant concentration should be maintained within 48% to 50%, which equates to a freeze point between -30 °F (-34 °C) and -34 °F (-37 °C).
+Note: The coolant concentration should be maintained within 48% to 50%. which equates to a freeze point between -30 °F (-34 °C) and -34 °F (-37 °C).

-Note: For best results, the coolant concentration should be tested with a refractometer such as Rotunda tool 300-ROB75240 available from your dealer.
+Note: For best results, the coolant concentration should be tested with a refractometer such as the Robinair® Coolant and Battery Refractometer 75240 available from your dealer.
 Ford does not recommend the use of hydrometers or coolant test strips for measuring coolant concentrations.